SarahBunker/shipping_cart/README.md

 2. Clone this repository
 3. `cd` into the downloaded directory
 4. `cd` into server and run `npm install` from the command line to install all dependencies
+5. Navigate to client directory and run `npm run dev`

 ## DataBase Setup